 - If the ECU determines that the engine is running so poorly that it can damage the catalytic converter, the CEL will blink continuously.
 In this case, you’ll probably notice a serious decline in engine performance.

 There are a few issues that will cause the CEL to illuminate that can be fixed in your own driveway.
 For example, if you just refueled, the problem could be something as simple as a loose or broken gas cap, a quick and safe fix.
+Just remove your gas cap and check it for damage.
+If in doubt, replace it with a new one.
+If the gas cap looks fine, just put it back on and make sure it is tight.
+After a few driving cycles the CEL should go out.
 A faulty temperature sensor or coolant leak could be causing your system to log engine temperature codes.
-Replacing an engine thermostat is within the realm of most DIYers.
+Replacing an engine thermostat or sensor is within the realm of most DIYers.

 On the other hand, if the check engine light comes up because of a heavy misfire or traction control system fault, or if the problem is under the vehicle or exceptionally deep in the engine, you might be better off letting the professionals have a look.
 For example an evaporative emissions system code could be caused by a cracked hose or fitting anywhere between the engine and the fuel tank.
 A technician would use an inert smoke machine to pinpoint the exact leak location among tens of potential failure points.